mapping-elections/site/_maps/meae.congressional.congress01.md.county.md

 </div>

-Votes tallied for the cities of Baltimore and Annapolis are shown separately, and they are in addition to the votes reported for Baltimore County and Anne Arundel County.
+Votes tallied for the cities of Baltimore and Annapolis are shown separately.
+Those votes are in addition to the votes reported for Baltimore County and Anne Arundel County.

 Like many states in the early republic, Maryland experimented with voting procedures that were intended to ensure democratic